reTHINK-project/dev-msg-node-nodejs/readme.md

 #### Setup Environment

 This documentation does not provide an OS dependant instructions : this NodeJS message node can be used on any OS compatible with redis & nodejs tools.
 In case you don't have redis & nodejs tools installed on your local environement.
-A dockerfile is provided, so it can be integrated in a docker instance as well, see ` Installation with Docker ` section.
+A dockerfile is provided, so it can be integrated in a docker instance as well, see ` Run using Docker ` section.

 ##### Quick Start